 Pitfalls to Avoid

-Use of Transients is not without its issues and general bear-traps to be aware of.
+Use of Transients is not without its issues and general bear-traps, all of which you should be aware of.

 Transient Name Length

-I originally raised the issue with Transient name length with the Core team a few years ago.
-As Transients are inserted into the Options table, and the option name is a fixed length, this means that Transient names are a fixed length too.
-But this was neither documented nor validated by WordPress.
+As Transients are inserted into the Options table, and the option name field is a fixed length, this means that Transient names are a fixed length too.
+But this was neither documented nor validated by the WordPress Transient functions.